tsloan/ExploratoryDA/README.md

 ExploratoryDA
 =============

-This is the repository for all work on the Coursera Exploratory Data Analysis course
+This is the repository for all work on the Coursera Exploratory Data Analysis course.

+Another comment.